SummIt: Iterative Text Summarization via ChatGPT

-To address these concerns and provide further validation for the step-wise summary refinement in our iterative summarization system, we conducted a human evaluation.
-Specifically, we asked expert human annotators to label the following aspects: \textbf{a)} whether the edits made by the summarizer aligned with the feedback provided in the last step by the evaluator, and \textbf{b)} whether these edits resulted in improvements to the summary based on human judgment.
+To address these two concerns and provide further validation for the step-wise summary refinement in SummIt, we conducted the corresponding human evaluations.
+Specifically, we asked expert human annotators to label \textbf{1)} whether these edits resulted in improvements to the summary based on human judgment and \textbf{2)} whether the edits made by the summarizer align with the feedback provided in the last step by the evaluator.

-The results of the human evaluation, presented in Table~\ref{tab:intra_eval}, indicate that approximately $90\%$ of the edits performed by the summarizer adhered to the provided feedback as intended on both datasets.
-However, only around $50-60\%$ of these edits were deemed beneficial according to human judgment.
-This finding highlights the need for better stopping criteria in the development of iterative summarization systems, and we argue that incorporating human-in-the-loop may be a potential solution.
+The results of the human evaluation, presented in Figure~\ref{figure:intra_eval}, indicate that approximately $90\%$ of the edits performed by the summarizer adhered to the provided feedback as intended on both datasets.
+However, only around $50-60\%$ of these edits after $2$ or more iterations were deemed beneficial according to human judgment, whereas the evaluator in SummIt still asks to perform the refinements.
+We also notice a clear trend that the percentage of beneficial refinements decreases as the iteration number goes up.
+The finding shows an \textbf{Over-correction problem:} the LLM may demand itself to continuously refine the summary based on its own evaluation criteria, rather than adhering to the true evaluation criteria of good summaries by humans.

+This finding highlights the need for better stopping criteria in developing iterative summarization systems, and we argue that incorporating human-in-the-loop may be a potential solution.
 We leave this for future work.

-We plan to conduct more analyses to better understand the behaviors of our iterative text summarization framework.